iAbhishek91/learn-istio/docs/07a-virtualService.md

       name: all-pods
 ```

-While using virtual service along with Gateway:
+While using virtual service along with Gateway, use the below YAML:

 ```yaml
 kind: VirtualService